mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 >[!CONTEXTUALHELP]
 >id="ajo_decisioning_offer_change_date"
->title="About offer capping"
+>title="Changing the date may have an impact on capping"
->abstract="In this field, you can specify how many times the offer can be presented."
+>abstract="If capping is applied to this offer, it may be impacted if you change the start or end date."

 Once an offer is approved, changing its start/end date can have an impact if capping was applied this offer.